moliver28/research-handbook/content/handbook/engineering/development/dev/create/editor-extensions.md

 ### Evolving the process

 We take an [iterative](/handbook/values/#iteration) approach to our processes.
-Instead of defining it all at once, we add process when we see a gap or identify a problem.
+Instead of defining it all at once, we add a process when we see a gap or identify a problem.
 For [efficiency](/handbook/values/#freedom-and-responsibility-over-rigidity), we also don't shy away from removing a process that has outlived its usefulness.

 To evolve the process, please [start with an MR](/handbook/communication/#start-with-a-merge-request) to this page which contains your specific proposal, and ask for feedback.